ChiWang/DmpSW/RawDataConversion/share/Connector/Bgo/Prototype/Readme.md

-##  connect information of BeamTest 2012
+##  connect information of Prototype 2014

     will read all *.cnct files, in Rdc could add note in the end of *.cnct files